-“Ahchiouta’a recounts the History of the Huron-Wendat of the St. Lawrence”, from May 17 until March 31, 2020
+“Ahchiouta’a recounts the History of the Huron-Wendat of the St. Lawrence”, from May 16th 2019 until June 21th, 2020

 Conference on November 6th 2019 at 7:00 pm “Reclaiming its history” with Louis Lesage, Director of the Niowentsïo Office

 “We, the Huron-Wendat people, are the “St. Lawrence Iroquoians”.
 We are and always have been one and the same people.
 Our oral tradition teaches us that our ancestors lived in Stadacone.
 Our culture, our language, our mythology and our ethnicity are one.” – Grand Chief Konrad Sioui.

 The exhibition allows the Huron-Wendat to share their own vision of their history and ethnicity.
 It presents numerous and precious artifacts from the St. Lawrence Valley and the Great Lakes, some dated from many centuries before the foundation of Quebec City.
 Audiovisual media allows the visitors to hear Ahchiouta’s (a Wendat ancestor born in Stadacone) account on parts of her people’s History, like oral tradition, trade, language and the arrival of the Europeans.